4 Ways to Show PR Value

 You control the message (either writing it yourself or approving of it).
 You control the timing (got a new service rolling out?).

 It’s a win-win.
-Look for sites and placements with a pertinent audience and a certain level of credibility.
+Look for sites and placements with a pertinent target audience and a certain level of credibility.

 And don’t forget to negotiate.
 If the cost of the placement is firm, discuss the addition of secondary benefits: a complementary and, an article mention, or an email blast.